Grace University

 Add Data to Cart

 Grace University has an endowment valued at nearly $1.96M, as of the end of the 2017 fiscal year.
-The return on its endowment was of 13.7k (0.7%) compared to the 17.4% average return (9.13M on 52.4M) across all Baccalaureate Colleges.

-The most common positions for non-instructional staff at Grace University are: Office and Administrative Support, with 10 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 7 employees, and Management with 5 employees.
+The most common positions for non-instructional staff at Grace University are: Office and Administrative Support, with 10 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 7 employees, and Service with 5 employees.

 Endowment